 - Get letters of recommendation from your references.
 You don’t have to send them in with the application, but you should make sure they are received by the SMART Center before the application deadline.

 - Make sure you include any additional material that will help us make our decision.
 Ask yourself the question “What makes me stand out?
 What’s valuable about me?
-Why should they take me instead of the many others who are applying?”
+Why should they take me instead of others who are applying?”

 - The application must be your work, and your work alone.
 Sometimes helpful parents want to fill in the information for you, but this will disqualify your application.
 We are accepting you into the program and we want to know about you.

-In someone else’s research lab, you are usually in a laboratory that already has a defined research goal that has been determined by the chief or professor in charge.
+In someone else’s’ research lab, you are usually in a laboratory that already has a defined research goal that has been determined by the chief or professor in charge.
 You work for them.
 At the SMART Center, the chief or professor (in this case, the director) works for you.
 The director is much more of a coach or guide rather than someone who tells you what do to.
 Thus, the burden of success or failure rides mostly on your shoulders.

-Most practicing scientists spend several hours a week in the library or on line reading about their subject or teaching themselves something new.
+Most practicing scientists spend several hours a week in the library or online reading about their subject or teaching themselves something new.
 The more of this you do, the more rewarding your experience can be and the faster you can reach your research goal.
 Ultimately, this is up to you.

-The Training Class is a series of five six-hour classes designed to teach you the fundamentals of electron paramagnetic resonance, how to use the EPR spectrometer properly and successfully, laboratory technique, data analysis, and experimental design.
+The Training Class is a series of four six-hour classes.
+Each class is designed to teach you the fundamentals of electron paramagnetic resonance and laboratory technique.
+This includes how to use the EPR spectrometers in the SMART Center properly and successfully, data analysis, and experimental design.
 Once you have completed the Training Class, you are ready for the open-ended laboratory research phase.

 Once you have completed the training class, you can sign up for instrument and laboratory time to begin your research.

-The SMART Center is a program operated under the auspices of Steppingstone School for Gifted Education which is organized as a 501(c)(3) non-profit.
+The SMART Center is a program operated under the auspices of Steppingstone School for Gifted Education.
+Steppingstone is organized as a 501(c)(3) non-profit.
 Donations should be made out to Steppingstone, but with the restriction that the donation be used only for the SMART Center.
 If you have further restrictions, be sure to make note of those (for example, you may want to donate to a scholarship fund or help purchase exotic chemicals).